qkaren/unsup_gen_for_cms_reasoning/README.md

 - Ranking code is included in `ranking/`
 - Decoding and ranking results will be put in `output/`

+**Note:** *it seems important to use the same versions of pytorch and transformers as listed in `requirements.txt`.
+Using different versions may produce different generations.*

 ## Counterfactual Reasoning

 ### Decoding